by Jack Dunning

 Note: While anything (folders, shortcuts, documents, etc.) can be placed in the QuickLinks folder, only folders, each of which represent a category, will be read by the QuickLinks app.
 The links themselves must be located within the individual category folders.

 The second level of functionality in QuickLinks consists of the shortcuts located within the category folders.
 These shortcuts can be for anything acceptable to Windows File Explorer, including programs, Web site URLs, documents, folders, etc. Folders linked within a category folder will merely open the folder.
 For simplicity, this version of QuickLinks does not support multiple layers of categories (folders with folders of links—and so on).

-After adding a new category folder to the QuickLinks folder, select Reload QuickLinks from the menu (+Z).
+After adding a new category folder to the QuickLinks folder, select Reload QuickLinks from the menu.
 This updates the menu with any changes.
-The next time the QuickLinks menu is activated (+Z), the new category will appear, as shown in Figure 3 (top).
-Since there are currently no shortcuts in the new category, the menu item is an active link for opening the category folder.
+The next time you activate the QuickLinks menu (+Z), the new category appears, as shown in Figure 3 (top).
+Since currently no shortcuts appear in the new category, the menu item acts as an active link for opening the category folder.
 One click and that folder opens in Windows File Explorer, see Figure 3 (bottom).